 Each share of convertible preferred stock is convertible at the option of the holder into one fully paid and non-assessable share of common stock.
-The initial conversion price per share is \$1.0000, \$1.7127, \$2.6374, \$5.5529, \$6.0389, \$6.0389, \$8.9653 and \$10.6686 per share for the Series A convertible preferred stock, Series B convertible preferred stock, Series C convertible preferred stock, Series D convertible preferred stock, Series E convertible preferred stock, Series E-1 convertible preferred stock, Series F convertible preferred stock, respectively.
+The initial conversion price per share is \$1.0000, \$1.7127, \$2.6374, \$5.5529, \$6.0389, \$6.0389, \$8.9653 and \$10.6686 per share for the Series A convertible preferred stock, Series B convertible preferred stock, Series C convertible preferred stock, Series D convertible preferred stock, Series E convertible preferred stock, Series F convertible preferred stock and Series F-1 convertible preferred stock, respectively.

 Shares of convertible preferred stock are automatically converted into shares of the common stock upon the closing of a public offering, provided that our gross proceeds are not less than \$25.0 million.
 Shares of Series A convertible preferred stock, Series B convertible preferred stock and Series C convertible preferred stock are automatically converted into shares of the common stock upon the affirmative vote of the holders of a majority of such shares, voting together as a single class on an as-converted basis.
 Shares of Series D convertible preferred stock and Series E convertible preferred stock are automatically converted into shares of the common stock upon the affirmative vote of the holders of the majority of such shares voting together as a single class on an as-converted basis.
-Shares of Series E-1 convertible preferred stock are automatically converted into shares of the holders of the holders of the majority of such shares of Series F convertible preferred stock are automatically converted into shares of the holders of the holders of the majority of such shares of common stock upon the affirmative vote of the holders of the majority of such shares of common stock upon the affirmative vote of the holders of the holders of the majority of such shares of common stock upon the affirmative vote of the holders of the holders of the majority of such shares of series F convertible preferred stock and Series F-1 convertible preferred stock are automatically converted basis.
-Shares of Series F convertible preferred stock and Series F-1 convertible preferred stock are automatically converted basis.
-Shares of series F convertible preferred stock and Series F-1 convertible preferred stock are automatically converted basis.
+Shares of Series E-1 convertible preferred stock are automatically converted into shares of common stock upon the affirmative vote of the holders of the majority of such shares on an as-converted basis.
+Shares of Series F convertible preferred stock and Series F-1 convertible preferred stock are automatically converted into shares of the common stock upon the affirmative vote of the holders of the majority of such shares, voting together as a single class on as-converted basis.